-Please see the bullet points below for more information regarding the registration process, class procedures, and gold card tips.
+Please see the other bullet points below for more information regarding the registration process, class procedures, and gold card tips.

 - Students will meet at HCCA the first 5 days of the class from 8:00 am until 3:00 pm.
-Once the initial classroom days are completed, students will only be required to return to campus 2-3 days the remainder of the month.
+Once the initial classroom days are completed, students will only be required to return to campus 2-3 days during the remainder of the month.
 These days are considered "driving days" and will be assigned by the instructor by the end of the fifth classroom day.

 - Students are responsible for making arrangements for/or bringing lunch/snack each day.

 Gold Card Information

 - Students no longer receive a paper gold card, as the state has adapted an online/virtual gold card instead.

 - If/when the driver skills test is passed, the student can either go online to renew their license or go to the State Trooper's office.
 However, it will have to be on a week day and may take 24-48 hours AFTER the student's birthday for the information to be updated into the system.
 This simply means that, due to the new online system, most students are not recognized by the state to receive their driver's license until the day after their 16th birthday, or that their information will still show a "y" restriction.
 In order to receive their license, the "y" restriction will need to be removed by the state.